The good results for structured documents, scenario 1

 The health effects of air pollution can be seen as a pyramid, with the mildest but not uncommon effects at the bottom of the pyramid, and the most severe but least common effects at the top of the pyramid.
 The pyramid shows that a large number of people are affected by minor problems related to air pollution, while the most severe impacts affect a much smaller number of Canadians.

-Description of chart Pyramid naming the most severe but least common effects at the top and the mildest but not uncommon effects at the bottom.
-From top to bottom, the effects are mortality, hospital admissions, emergency room visits, physician office visits, reduced physical performance, medication use, symptoms, impaired pulmonary function, and subclinical (subtle) effects.
+Pyramid naming the most severe but least common effects at the top and the mildest but not uncommon effects at the bottom.
+From top to bottom, the effects are mortality, hospital admissions, emergency room visits, physician office visits, reduced physical performance, medication use, symptoms, impaired pulmonary function, and subclinical (subtle) effects.- Date modified: